laanwj/etna_viv/doc/hardware.md

 ================

 Vivante GPUs have a unified shader ISA, this means that vertex and pixel shaders share the same instruction set.
-See `isa.xml` for details about the instructions, this section only provides a high-level overview.
+See `isa.xml` and `isa.md` for details of the instructions, this section only provides a high-level overview.

-- One operation consists of 4 32-bit words.
-This have a fixed format, with bitfields with a fixed purpose which only differs very little per opcode.
-The actual instruction fields that are used (which operands) does differ per opcode.
+- Each instruction consists of 4 32-bit words.
+These have a fixed format, with bitfields that have a meaning which differs only very little per opcode.
+Which of these fields is used (which operands) does differ per opcode.

-- Four-component SIMD processor
+- Four-component SIMD processor (for most of the instructions)

 - Older GPUs have floating point operations only, the newer ones have support for integer operations in the context of OpenCL.
   The split is around GC1000, though this being Vivante there is likely some feature bit for it.